-An Employee Stock Option Plan (ESOP) is a method of granting equity in a business to an employee over a period of time.
-It really is as simple as it sounds – the employee receives options (or rights) to be granted real stocks in the business, as long as they comply with the rules of the ESOP (Plan Rules).
+An Employee Share Option Plan (ESOP) is a method of granting equity in a business to an employee over a period of time.
+It really is as simple as it sounds – the employee receives options (or rights) to be granted real shares in the business, as long as they comply with the rules of the ESOP (Plan Rules).

-While there are multiple variations of employee stock plans around ESOPs are the most common form of employee incentivisation for small and start-up businesses.
+While there are multiple variations of employee share plans around (for example, an Employee Share Scheme whereby the employee is granted shares from the start rather than options, or a Phantom Plan where an employee is awarded in cash, based on the increase in value of the company), the ESOPs are the most common form of employee incentivisation for small and start-up businesses.

 In our experience, an ESOP often represents the best way to incentivise an employee’s performance, whilst still allowing the company to maintain the control it desires and not tying it down with admin.